-If you will be away from your Mac Pro for only a short time, put it to sleep.
+If you'll be away from your Mac Pro for only a short time, put it to sleep.
 When your Mac Pro is in sleep, the display's screen is dark.
 You can quickly wake your Mac Pro from sleep and bypass the startup process.

-To put your Mac Pro to sleep, do one of the following:
+To put your Mac Pro to sleep quickly, do one of the following:

-- Choose Apple (€) > Sleep. - Press the power (少) button on the front of your Mac Pro and click Sleep in the dialogue box that appears. - Choose Apple (€) > System Preferences, click Energy Saver, and set a sleep timer.
+- Choose Apple (♥) > Sleep from the menu bar. - Press the power (也) button on the front of your Mac Pro. - Press the Control and Eject keys, and then click Sleep in the dialogue box that appears. - Choose Apple (€) > System Preferences, click Energy Saver, and set a sleep timer.